Logboy2000/IMG2FRHD/README.md

 # IMG2FRHD
-An image to freerider track converter
+An image to freerider track converter written in pure Javascript

 ## Usage

-You can use this tool by
+You can use this tool by:

 A) Visiting [logboy2000.github.io/IMG2FRHD/](https://logboy2000.github.io/IMG2FRHD/)

 B) Cloning/downloading this repo and opening index.html in a browser

 ## Credit